Cornil Cacheux

-Cornil (or Corneille) Cacheux (6 January 1687 - 11 July 1738) was a French pipe organ maker.
+Cornil (or Corneille) Cacheux (6 January 1687 – 11 July 1738) was a French pipe organ maker.

 Biography

-Cacheux was born on 6 January 1687 in Cambrai (Dutch: Kamerijk), North-France.
-He died in Arras (Dutch: Atrecht) on 11 July 1738.
+Cacheux was born on 6 January 1687 in Cambrai in the north of France.
+He died in Arras on 11 July 1738.

 Organs

 He started his activities around 1714.

 In Artois (now France), he built the organs of Église Notre-Dame de Calais and Église Saint-Géry d'Arras (1722).
 He built the organ at abbaye d'Anchin in 1732, which was transferred in 1792 to the Collégiale Saint-Pierre de Douai.

-In the Southern Netherlands (now Belgium), he worked in the old bishoprics of Ghent, Bruges and Tournai between 1721 (departure of Jacob Van Eynde) and 1735 (when Andries-Jacob Berger came).
+In the Netherlands (now Belgium), he worked in the old bishoprics of Ghent, Bruges and Tournai between 1721 (departure of Jacob Van Eynde) and 1735 (when Andries-Jacob Berger came).
 He built organs at Machelen, Tielt, Sint-Eloois-Vijve, Hulste (Harelbeke), Waregem, and Sint-Lodewijk (Deerlijk).
 In Bruges he built organs at the Saint-Walburga Church (1735-1738), Onze-Lieve-Vrouwekerk (1723, rebuilt and expanded in neo-baroque style in 1954), and Onze-Lieve-Vrouw ter Potterie (1735, replaced in the 20th century by a lesser instrument).

 St. Walburga Church (Bruges)

 The 1735 commission was for an organ in the old Sint-Walburgakerk.
 When this church was closed and demolished, the organ was transferred in 1778 to the new church, the former Franciscus-Xaverius Church.

 Cacheux just started work on this organ when he died.
 According to organ maker Charles-Louis Van Houtte, he had fatally swallowed a spider while working at the new organ in Tielt and died of the consequences.

 The instrument was further finished under supervision of his widow, by the Lille organ makers Jean-Baptiste Frémat and J. Carlier.
 Early in 1739 they submitted a final design, which was accepted.
 The organ was already commissioned on 17 May 1739.
 The organ chest was built by Hendrik Pulinx the Younger.
-Despite the many modifications, this organ is considered as one of the better of the many organs in Bruges.
+Despite the many modifications, this organ is considered one of the better of the many organs in Bruges.